 See the light: free your mind and stop rumination

-With effort, practice, and support, you can conquer the heavy burden of rumination and worry.
+With effort, practice, and support, you can conquer the heavy burden of rumination, overthinking and worry.
 You can move from a vicious circle of inaction to a position where you're in control of your thoughts and future.
-Do your best to stop ruminating and you will be on your way to enjoying more balanced view of your past, present, and future. ●
+If you can learn how to stop ruminating thoughts then you will be on your way to enjoying a more balanced view of your past, present, and future. ●

 Main image: colourbox.com